Glitchtest51/x360ce/.roo/rules/instructions.md

 -   Avoid major changes to the existing architecture unless explicitly instructed.
 -   Always consider the impact on other methods and areas of the code.
 -   Prefer to wrap long lines for better readability.
+-   Preserve existing code formatting and style (indentation, spacing, line breaks).
+Only modify the formatting of lines you directly change, and match their surrounding style exactly; never run full-file reformatting.
+-   No source file that you **create or modify** may exceed **6000 tokens (~24 KB)** once your changes are applied.
+    - If your changes alone would push the file past this limit, either trim the change or ask for explicit permission to refactor; do **not** alter unrelated code solely to meet the limit.
+    - Existing oversized files are left untouched unless the user explicitly requests a refactor.

 Use the following guidelines: